SKapoor706/Portfolio/Programming Projects/Python/A-M/Car/README.md

-PROJECT TITLE: Exam Statistics
+PROJECT TITLE: Car

-PURPOSE OF PROJECT: The purpose was to compute the mean, variance, and standard deviation of multiple test scores.
+PURPOSE OF PROJECT: The purpose was to practice the concept of classes within Python.

 VERSION or DATE: July 2015